 Axillary temperature typically is about one degree lower than the oral temperature, because of the exposure to the environment.
 Therefore, one must add a degree to the measured axillary temperature before it can be compared to the standard temperature range (96.8°-100.4°F).
 This route is best used with newborns and unconscious patients.

-Respiration is defined as the body’s ability to move oxygen into the blood and into the cells at the same time removing CO2 from the body.
+Respiration is defined as the body’s ability to move oxygen into the blood and into the cells while at the same time removing CO2 from the body.
 However, there are some key terms that are involved in respiration.
 Ventilation is the movement of air/gas in and out of the lungs, also called respiratory rate.
 Diffusion is the movement of oxygen and CO2 between the air/gas and the blood.
 Lastly, perfusion is the body's ability to take the oxygenated red blood cells to the rest of the body.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.